dedis/odyssey/docs/setup.md

 #### Initialize Calypso

 In the following steps we will set up Calypso.
-Calypso is the technology that allows secrets sharing on the blockchain.
+Calypso is the technology that allows secrets sharing on our blockchain ledger.
 In our case, we use it to store the symmetric keys of the encrypted datasets.
 The steps are performed with the `csadmin` command line utility.
 If you followed the steps in "Generate the executables", then the `csadmin` command line utility should already be in your path.